Whether you like your carpet Persian, trellis or classic shag pile, this nifty guide will help make buying rugs in Singapore easier.

 Opening hours: Daily, 10am to 7pm

-FortyTwo is home to some of Singapore’s most affordable and quirky carpets.
+FortyTwo is home to some of Singapore’s most affordable and quirky carpets, making it a great choice if you want to buy carpets and rugs online without breaking the bank.
 Looking for something whimsical to brighten up your room?
-We recommend the Gregos carpet, featuring an earthy colour palette with vibrant pops of blue and yellow, as well as the Leo rug, that comes in the shape of a furry lion.
+We recommend the Wekesa carpet, featuring abstract prints in an earthy colour palette, as well as the Leo rug, which comes in the shape of a furry lion.
 For your kids’ rooms, the Tamia, Tobie or Tevin rugs are the perfect addition.
 Of course, the retailer also has classic designs like tasselled rugs to choose from.

 Key offerings: Rugs and carpets